milan-patartics/HLEA-PHP/Readme.md

 ## PHP Implementation
 This PHP implementation of HLEA is written in PHP 7, without using any third-party solutions.

-However it is a fully featured, working version of the HLEA algorithm, it's main goal is to provide a platform independent, well documented and easy to understand source code, that can be run on most computer platforms without installing any complex runtime environments or compilers.
+However it is a fully featured, working version of the HLEA, it's main goal is to provide a platform independent, well documented and easy to understand source code, that can be run on most computer platforms without installing any complex runtime environments or compilers.

 Because of this reasons, this solution is much slower than it could be.
 It is not optimized for performance, but to provide a base and research material for further developments.